History

 The Bodegas de la Real Divisa

-King García III, of Nájera (1035-1054), founded the Order of the Terazza (Order of the Pitcher), to which said emblem corresponds to commemorate his encounter with the image of Our Lady the Virgin in a cave, over which he erected the Monastery of Santa María Real of Nájera, pantheon of the Kings of Navarra.
+King García III of Nájera (1035–1054) founded the Order of the Terraza (Order of the Pitcher), to which this emblem corresponds, to commemorate his encounter with the image of Our Lady the Virgin in a cave, over which he erected the Monastery of Santa María la Real of Nájera, pantheon of the Kings of Navarra.

-According to legend, King García, went out hunting with his goshawk one morning, near the peak of Nájera, along part of the French Way.
-A partridge took flight and it, followed by the goshawk, took refuge in a cave hidden by brambles and holms.
+According to legend, King García went out hunting with his goshawk one morning, near the peak of Nájera, along part of the French Way.
+A partridge took flight and, followed by the goshawk, took refuge in a cave hidden by brambles and holm oaks.
 The falcon breached the entrance and the King followed.
-He found himself face to face with the image of the Our Lady with the Child Jesus, at whose feet and on either side, the goshawk and the partridge lay in perfect harmony, in the foreground there was a pitcher filled with lilies.
+He found himself face to face with the image of Our Lady with the Child Jesus, at whose feet and on either side the goshawk and the partridge lay in perfect harmony; in the foreground there was a pitcher filled with lilies.

 Bodegas de la Real Divisa were the first wineries of Rioja to receive a medal at the Bordeaux Exhibition in 1895.